 When Ford updated its mid-size product line for 1977, they took on the LTD name as well.
 To differentiate them from the full-size product lineup, the mid-size cars were called the LTD II in an attempt to appeal to buyers as a downsized alternative to the full-sized LTD which had competition from GM's newly downsized full-sized cars.
 The LTD II was based on the Ford Torino and served as a restyled replacement for it.
 The LTD II styling was also adapted to update the final generation of the Ford Ranchero.
 The LTD II was discontinued after 1979 without being replaced, as the new Panther-platform LTD was nearly a foot shorter than an LTD II and the Granada became Ford's mid-size product line with its 1981 redesign.

-Adopting the sharp-edged styling of the (smaller) Ford Fairmont, the 1979 LTD would shed its optional hidden headlamps, with all versions adopting exposed rectangular headlights (besides a much wider grille).
+Adopting the sharp-edged styling of the (smaller) Ford Fairmont, the 1979 LTD shed its optional hidden headlamps; all versions adopted exposed rectangular headlamps besides a much wider grille.
 Base-trim examples were fitted with dual headlamps and clear parking lamp lenses; higher-trim versions used quad headlamps with amber lenses.
 1979 was the only year the standard LTD was fitted with a hood ornament.

-For 1980, trim levels were revised, with the base trim becoming the LTD S and the LTD Landau replaced by the LTD Crown Victoria, with the standard LTD in between.
-The Ford equivalent of the Mercury Grand Marquis, the LTD Crown Victoria drew its name from a styling element, a brushed aluminum band covering the B-pillar and the roof, influenced by its 1955-1956 Ford Fairlane namesake.
-Intended largely for fleet sales, the LTD S was sold as both a sedan and a station wagon (without wood trim).
-A 4-speed overdrive automatic transmission became an option for the 5.0L V8 (exclusive to the Panther chassis at the time).
-The Lincoln-style hood ornament of 1979 was replaced by a horizontal design; fitted only to the LTD Crown Victoria, the design would be used unchanged through 1987.
+For 1980, trim levels were revised, with the base trim becoming the LTD S (intended for fleet sales, effectively replacing the Custom 500), the standard LTD as the mid-range trim, and the flagship LTD Landau renamed as the LTD Crown Victoria.
+The Ford equivalent of the Mercury Grand Marquis, the LTD Crown Victoria drew its name from a brushed aluminum band covering the B-pillar and the roof (influenced by its 1950s Ford Fairlane namesake).
+The Lincoln-style hood ornament of 1979 was replaced by a horizontal design used through 1987 (used only on LTD Crown Victoria trims).
+The 5.0L V8 received an optional 4-speed overdrive automatic transmission (exclusive to the Panther chassis at the time).

 For 1982, the LTD saw the addition of the Ford Blue Oval emblem on the grille and trunklid (replacing "FORD" badging).
 To aid in tracking fuel consumption, a trip computer was added as an option.
-While standard, the 4.2L engine was offered for the final time.
-The 5.8-liter engine was dropped from retail sale, becoming exclusive to police car use; alongside the Motorcraft 7200VV two-barrel variable venturi carburetor; a conventional carburetor was available with the police option high-output 351.
-Introduced as an option with the 5.0L engine for 1980, the AOD overdrive transmission became paired with all three engines.
+The standard-equipment 4.2L V8 was in its final year, with Ford dropping the 5.8L V8 from retail sale (now sold exclusively with police cars).
+Alongside the Motorcraft 7200VV two-barrel variable venturi carburetor; Ford introduced a conventional carburetor for the 5.8L HO V8 (for police cars).
+For all three engines, the 4-speed AOD overdrive transmission was now standard.

 Production Figures: